the-elves/Ajinkya-GSoC19-Submission/index.md

       3. We used capstone to accomplish this task for us.
 From the injection function we read instructions and inserted breakpoints at branch instructions instructions and call instructions.
       4. At those respective breakpoints we perform the coverage measurement and place breakpoints at both, the branch/call target and at the fall through location of the branch.
 -  [d2fe545](https://github.com/the-elves/drakvuf/commit/d2fe545c4507bc61894d229ab6ab655007f92c78): This is the final gsoc commit

+## TODO
+-  We have a proof of concept OS fuzzer using hypervisor but there are many spurious crashes that can be avoided.
+Investigating and implementing strategies to avoid such crashes is to be done in future.
+-  Currently, wait for loading CR3 is only method used for entry point of injection.
+Many other entry points can be added for eg. syscalls.
+These entry points have to be implemented